STP5940/-_AIS_SUPER_WIFI/README.md

 pyhton passwordFind.py
 ```

-## Enter the phone number to find the password.
+## Enter the AIS phone number to find the password.

 ```sh
 Enter the phone number: 06XXXXXXXX